gobuffalo/docs/templates/en/docs/db/relations.md

 err  = tx.Eager("Books").Where("name = 'Mark'").All(&u) // preload only Books association for user with name 'Mark'.
 ```

-Pop also allows you to eager load nested associations by using `.` character to concatenate them.
+Pop also allows you to eager load nested associations by using the `.` character to concatenate them.
 Take a look at the example below.

 ```go
 // will load all Books for u and for every Book will load the user which will be the same as u.